 Naturally, any line with changed content is always included in the diff.

-In log dialog, when you select two commits → , or when you select a commit → ; or in Windows Explorer, when you select no files → , Compare Revisions Dialog shows.
+In log dialog, when you select two commits → , or when you select a commit → ; or in Windows Explorer, when you select no files or a folder → , the Compare Revisions Dialog comes up.

 This dialog shows a list of all files which have changed and allows you to compare them individually using context menu.